How to Read Chord Diagrams for Mandolin

 Fingering

 Numbers are used to indicate which fingers to use to play each note in the chord.
-The numbers are placed below the diagram.
+The numbers may be placed in different location depending on the source.
+Our diagrams include the finger numbers in the black dots as white text.
+However, other diagrams may place the numbers at the top or bottom of the diagram next to the string where each finger is placed.
 Open strings won't have any numbers.
 The fingers are numbered as follows:

 Variations